stefan-hoeck/idris2-digest/docs/Core.md

 Type `Ref` is defined in `Core.Context`, the utilities described above in `Core.Core`.

-Of special importance is also function `wrapRef`: It safes the current value of a mutable reference, runs an action in `Core`, and writes the stored state back, even in face of an error.
+Of special importance is also function `wrapRef`: It saves the current value of a mutable reference, runs an action in `Core`, and writes the stored state back, even in face of an error.
 As it turns out, it is not always clear, when some parts of the global state are reset, and this